chromium/chromium/chrome/browser/web_applications/docs/testing.md

 This allows a unittest to create a part of the WebAppProvider system that uses all mocked or faked dependencies, allowing easy testing.

-### Tool: `TestWebAppRegistryController`
+### Tool: `FakeWebAppRegistryController`

-The [`TestWebAppRegistryController`](../test/test_web_app_registry_controller.h) is basically a fake version of the WebAppProvider system, without using the [`WebAppProvider`](../web_app_provider.h) root class.
-This works well as long as none of the parts of the system are using [`WebAppProvider::Get`](https://source.chromium.org/search?q=WebAppProvider::Get), as this uses they `KeyedService` functionality on the `Profile` object, and the `TestWebAppRegistryController` doesn't register itself with any of that.
+The [`FakeWebAppRegistryController`](../test/fake_web_app_registry_controller.h) is basically a fake version of the WebAppProvider system, without using the [`WebAppProvider`](../web_app_provider.h) root class.
+This works well as long as none of the parts of the system are using [`WebAppProvider::Get`](https://source.chromium.org/search?q=WebAppProvider::Get), as this uses they `KeyedService` functionality on the `Profile` object, and the `FakeWebAppRegistryController` doesn't register itself with any of that.

-`TestWebAppRegistryController::database_factory()` is special: it allows you to programmatically create some LevelDB state (an offline registry snapshot) before any subsystem starts.
+`FakeWebAppRegistryController::database_factory()` is special: it allows you to programmatically create some LevelDB state (an offline registry snapshot) before any subsystem starts.
 This is useful to customize inputs and preconditions in unit tests.
 To do this, or for examples, see [`TestWebAppDatabaseFactory::WriteProtos`](https://source.chromium.org/search?q=TestWebAppDatabaseFactory::WriteProtos) and [`TestWebAppDatabaseFactory::WriteRegistry`](https://source.chromium.org/search?q=TestWebAppDatabaseFactory::WriteRegistry).

 ### Common issues & solutions